Feldis/Veulden

-Feldis/Veulden is a village in the municipality of Tomils in the district of Hinterrhein in the Swiss canton of Graubünden.
-In 2009 Scheid merged with Feldis/Veulden, Trans and Tumegl/Tomils to form the municipality of Tomils.
+Feldis/Veulden is a village in the municipality of Domleschg in the Viamala Region of the Swiss canton of Graubünden.
+Formerly its own municipality, Feldis merged with surrounding municipalities in 2009 to form the municipality of Tomils and again in 2015 to form the municipality of Domleschg.

 History

 Feldis/Veulden is first mentioned around 1290-98 as Felden.

 Geography

 Feldis/Veulden has an area, As of 2006, of 7.6 km2.
 Of this area, 35.4% is used for agricultural purposes, while 57.1% is forested.
 Of the rest of the land, 1.8% is settled (buildings or roads) and the remainder (5.7%) is non-productive (rivers, glaciers or mountains).

-The municipality is located in the Domleschg sub-district of the Hinterrhein district.
+The municipality is located in the Domleschg district.
 It is a Haufendorf (an irregular, unplanned and quite closely packed village, built around a central square) on a terrace at an elevation of 1469 m on the eastern side of the Hinterrhein valley.
 Until 1943 Feldis/Veulden was known as Feldis.